orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 The XForms engine calls this method:

-- if the `javascript-lifecycle` mode is enabled, just after the control is initialized,
+- if the `javascript-lifecycle` and the `external-value` modes are enabled, just after the control is initialized,
 - when the internal value of the control changes,
 - and in response to calls to `ORBEON.xforms.Document.setValue()`.

 `xformsUpdateValue()` receives a string and must update the associated JavaScript control, making the value accessible to the user.

-If the value is not set synchronously, `xformsUpdateValue()` must return a deferred object whose `done()` method must be called once the value is known to have been fully applied.
+If the value is set synchronously, `xformsUpdateValue()` must return `undefined` (or not return anything).  a deferred object whose `done()` method must be called once the value is known to have been fully applied.
 For example, using jQuery:

 ```javascript
 var editor   = this.editor;